Social security in India: Employees' State Insurance

 Employees' State Insurance (abbreviated as ESI) is a social security and health insurance fund for Indian workers.
 The fund is managed by the Employees' State Insurance Corporation (ESIC) according to rules and regulations stipulated in the ESI Act 1948.
-ESIC is a Statutory and an Autonomous Body under the Ministry of Labour and Employment, Government of India.
+This fund is managed by the ESI Corporation (ESIC) according to rules and regulations stipulated there in the ESI Act 1948, which oversees the provision of healthcare and cash benefits to the employees and their family.
+ESIC is a Statutory and an Autonomous Body under the Ministry of Labour and Employment.

 For all employees earning ₹21000 or less per month as wages, the employer contributes 3.25% and the employee contributes 0.75%, total share 4%.
-This fund is managed by the ESI Corporation (ESIC) according to rules and regulations stipulated there in the ESI Act 1948, which oversees the provision of healthcare and cash benefits to the employees and their family.
 ESI scheme is a type of social security scheme for employees in the organised sector.
 The employees registered under the insurance are entitled to medical treatment for themselves and their dependents, unemployment benefit, sick pay and maternity benefit in case of women employees.

 In case of employment-related disablement or death, there is provision for a disablement benefit and a family pension respectively.
 Outpatient medical facilities are available in 1418 ESI dispensaries and through 1,678 registered medical practitioners.
 Inpatient care is available in 145 ESI hospitals and 42 hospital annexes with a total of 19,387 beds.
 In addition, several state government hospitals also have beds for the exclusive use of ESI Beneficiaries.
 Cash benefits can be availed in any of 830 ESI centres throughout India.

 National Health Protection Scheme

-While people working in the organised sector either get health insurance through the Ayushman Bharat Yojana or the Employees' State Insurance.
+People working in the organised sector either get health insurance through the Ayushman Bharat Yojana or the Employees' State Insurance.
 Ayushman Bharat Yojana also provides coverage to the poor and people working in the unorganised sector.
 These two are public health insurance funds that has coverage that includes 3 days of pre-hospitalisation and 15 days of post-hospitalisation expenses.
-Moreover, around 1,400 procedures with all related costs like OT expenses are taken care of.
+Around 1,400 procedures with all related costs like OT expenses are taken care of.

 This public health insurance is fully tax-payer funded and the entire premium is borne by the centre and the states in a 60:40 share.
 The program is estimated to cost the government ₹99000 crore by 2026, highlighting one of the few social security scheme that is not undergoing a budget cut.
-All in all, PMJAY and the e-card provide a coverage of Rs.
-5 lakh ($6860) per family, per year, thus helping the economically vulnerable obtain easy access to healthcare services for free even for expensive procedures.
+PMJAY and the E-card provide a coverage of ₹5 lakh ($6860) per family, per year, thus helping the economically vulnerable obtain easy access to healthcare services for free.